Analysis | How many unvaccinated people will stop wearing masks now?

-The implementation of this carries some obvious challenges, though, chief among them being: Won’t this just free up unvaccinated people to also not wear masks?
+The implementation of this carries some obvious challenges, though, chief among them: Won’t this just free up unvaccinated people to also not wear masks?
 Even if verifying vaccination status weren’t such a thorny issue (vaccine passports!), it’s completely impractical to do so in everyday public interactions.

 The most important thing for the vaccinated to know is that, according to the CDC, they don’t have to worry.

-But as with getting vaccinated itself, it’s not just about you; it’s also about stopping the spread of the virus in the broader society.
+But as with getting vaccinated, it’s not just about you; it’s also about stopping the spread of the virus in the broader society.
 Freeing up the unverifiable unvaccinated to blend in with their vaccinated neighbors by taking off their masks could allow them to more easily spread the disease among themselves.
 That could, in turn, make it more difficult to stamp out the virus.
 People have been talking about this in terms of whether the unvaccinated will simply “lie” about their status, but they won’t really even have to do that; they can just take off their masks.

 So how much are they likely to do that?